 As students enroll each semester, there are a number of circumstances that could render veterans ineligible for all or part of their benefits.
 The following is not an inclusive list, but rather a majority.
 Students are encouraged to read about their benefits and be familiar with their limitations.

-Audited classes, classes outside the major, remedial, Internet/hybrid, and classes for which students have already passed will not be counted toward enrollment credits for VA purposes.
+Audited classes, classes outside the major, remedial, co-req, Internet/hybrid, and classes for which students have already passed will not be counted toward enrollment credits for VA purposes.

 Course substitutions must be officially approved and documented in the Admission’s file.